 So, you prepared a killer keyword list through competitor analysis and now it has come to targeting those keywords.
+You are very close to taking your App Store Optimization strategy to the next level.
 But wait… how many of your selected keywords are you targeting in your new title?
 Are any of them overlapping?
-Or perhaps you’ve missed to include some of them?
+Or perhaps you’ve missed including some of them?

 Surely, as an ASO Expert, you have your own methods to overcome the issues above.
 But what if we told you there is actually an easy way to test your title, subtitle, keyword list, and description without going into the trouble of marking them on an Excel sheet one by one.
-Got curious already?
+Curious?
 Keep on reading to find out.

-❗️👉 Before we jump in the awesome features of our newly launched Keyword Optimization, just a quick reminder: If you’re new in the ASO world, you may want to check our complete App Store Optimization Guide to revise what the ranking factors are for App Store and Google Play Store.
-If you have already mastered them, pretend like you’ve never seen this and let’s get started 🙂
+❗️👉 Before we jump into the awesome features of our Keyword Optimization tool, just a quick reminder: If you’re new in the ASO world, you may revise what the ranking factors are for the App Store and Google Play Store.

 Optimizing the Ranking Factors of Relax Melodies: Sleep Sounds

-In our previous post about the update on Keyword Spy & Keyword Research, we have done a detailed competitor analysis and added some keywords to our tracking list.
+In our previous use case on Keyword Spy & Keyword Research, we have done a detailed competitor analysis and added some keywords to our tracking list.
 After we assign a relevancy score to each of them and filter out the most relevant ones, we have a nice list of high-quality keywords to target:

 Coming up next is the Keyword Optimization phase.
 This feature simply enables you to test your modified title, subtitle (for iOS), App Store Connect Keywords (for iOS), short description (for Android), and description to see if you’re missing any keywords or if your competitors are targeting those keywords in their ranking factors as well.
-Let’s take the iOS app of Relax Melodies: Sleep Sounds to give an example of a use case of this feature.
+Let’s take the iOS app of Relax Melodies: Sleep Sounds to demonstrate how you can save a substantial amount of time using our Keyword Optimization tool.

 Optimizing the Title